-Stefan J. Cross, age 42, is a director of our company and the appointee of Mayne Pharma to our Board of Directors.
+Stefan J. Cross is a director of our company and the appointee of Mayne Pharma to our board of directors.
 Since November 2013, Mr. Cross has served as the President of the U.S. subsidiaries of Mayne Pharma Group Limited (ASX: MYX).
 Mr. Cross has more than 20 years of experience in the pharmaceutical industry.
 Prior to his current appointment as President, he served since 2012 as the Vice President, Business and Corporate Development of Mayne Pharma's non-U.S. operations, where he was responsible for all in-licensing and out-licensing programs and research and development partnerships.
 Prior to joining Mayne Pharma, Mr. Cross was, from 2007 to 2012, Head of Marketing (Asia Pacific) for Hospira Inc., a leading global provider of pharmaceuticals and medical devices, where he was responsible for expansion of the new product portfolio and on-market product growth across all markets in the region.
 Prior to Hospira, Mr. Cross spent most of the period from 1991 to 2007 working in the pharmaceutical sector in the areas of strategy, business development/mergers and acquisitions, sales and marketing, human resources, finance and information technology.
-Mr. Cross is qualified to serve on our Board of Directors because of his extensive business experience in the pharmaceutical industry.
+Mr. Cross is qualified to serve on our board of directors because of his extensive business experience in the pharmaceutical industry.
 Mr. Cross holds a Masters in Business in Administration from Swinburne University of Technology, Australia, and a degree in Business Information Systems from the University of South Australia.

-Dr. R. Dana Ono, age 62, is a director of our company and Chairman of the Nominating and Governance Committee.
-Dr. Ono is currently an Entrepreneur-in-Residence for several universities in the United States.
-He was co-founder of the VIMAC Milestone Medica Fund LP, a Boston-based early-stage life sciences fund which was founded in 2000.
-Dr. Ono has over 30 years of experience in managing public and private life science companies, including, from 1995 to 2000, serving as President and Chief Executive Officer of Intralmmune Therapies, Inc., which was sold to Abgenix, Inc. in 2000.
+Dr. R. Dana Ono is a director of our company and Chairman of the Nominating and Governance Committee.
+Dr. Ono is a co-founder of, and since 2000 has been associated with, the VIMAC Milestone Medica Fund LP, a Boston-based early-stage life sciences fund co-sponsored by VIMAC Ventures LLC and RBC Technology Ventures, Inc. Dr. Ono has over 30 years of experience in managing public and private life science companies, including, from 1995 to 2000, serving as President and Chief Executive Officer of IntraImmune Therapies, Inc., which was sold to Abgenix, Inc. in 2000.
+Presently, Dr. Ono is an executive-in-residence at several universities in the United States advising their licensing offices in spin-outs and new company formation from promising technologies.
 Throughout his career, he has been engaged in the strategic planning, product management, technology acquisition, and commercial development of life science start-ups and has been involved in a number of pioneering milestones in biotechnology.
-He has founded several biotech companies in the U.S., including in the areas of drug discovery and development, nutraceuticals and cosmeceuticals.
+He has founded several biotech companies in the U.S., including in the areas of drug discovery and development, nutraceuticals.
 He is a founding director of the Massachusetts Biotechnology Council, Inc. and served on the Board of Trustees of the Marine Biological Laboratory in Woods Hole, Massachusetts.
-Dr. Ono is qualified to serve on our Board of Directors because of his medical and business expertise, particularly in the pharmaceutical industry.
+Dr. Ono is qualified to serve on our board of directors because of his medical and business expertise, particularly in the pharmaceutical industry.
 Dr. Ono received his AB in Earth & Planetary Sciences from The Johns Hopkins University and his AM and PhD in Biology from Harvard University, where he also completed a program in business administration.